Seanih/smart_bank/README.md

 #### 2. Hydrate DApp with transaction data (OPTIONAL)

-- un-comment the code before the GOERLI Deployment Script in `scripts/deploy.js`
+- un-comment the code before the 'GOERLI Deployment Script' section in `scripts/deploy.js`

 #### 3. Deploy the contract

-`$ npx hh run --network localhost scripts/deploy.js` in root folder
+in a separate terminal execute: `$ npx hh run --network localhost scripts/deploy.js` in root folder

 ### 4. Start front-end